Non-equispaced B-spline wavelets: B-splines and multiresolution

 where

 is a row of scaling basis functions.

+\begin{shortversion} A refinement matrix $H_j$ is typically band-limited, and this holds for B-spline refinement as well. \begin{lemma} Let $H_j^{\left[\widetilde{p}\right]}$ be the refinement matrix for the B-splines as scaling functions in (\ref{eq:2scalematrix}), then the columns of $H_j^{\left[\widetilde{p}\right]}$ can have at most $\widetilde{p}+1$ nonzero elements.
+In particular

-In the first instance, a refinement equation should be read as the definition of the scaling functions from the refinement matrices $H_j$.
+\end{lemma} \end{shortversion} \begin{longversion} In the first instance, a refinement equation should be read as the definition of the scaling functions from the refinement matrices $H_j$.
 A numerical solution of the equation thus allows us to evaluate the scaling functions, in particular the B-spline functions.
-Secondly, the refinement equation will be the basis for the construction of B-spline wavelets, as explained in Section \ref{sec:Bsplinewavelets}.
+Secondly, the refinement equation will be the basis for the construction of B-spline wavelets, as explained in Section \ref{subsec:Bsplinewavelets}.
 This motivates the search for the spline refinement matrix $H_j^{\left[\widetilde{p}\right]}$.

-A refinement matrix $H_j$ is often band-limited, as follows from the next theorem, valid for general refinable scaling functions. \begin{thm}(band-limited refinement matrices) Let $\varphi_{j,k}(x)$, for $j=0,\ldots,n_j-1$ be a set of scaling functions, with refinement equation (\ref{eq:2scale}).
-Let $S_{j,k}$ denote the support of $\varphi_{j,k}(x)$, then an entry $H_{j,\ell,k}$ may be different from zero only if $S_{j+1,\ell} \subset S_{j,k}$. \end{thm} \proof Suppose $H_{j,\ell,k}$ would be nonzero for a fine scaling function outside the support of the coarse scaling function, then obviously, that coarse scaling function would take a nonzero value outside its support.
+A refinement matrix $H_j$ is often band-limited, as follows from the next lemma, valid for general refinable scaling functions. \begin{lemma}(band-limited refinement matrices) Let $\varphi_{j,k}(x)$, for $j=0,\ldots,n_j-1$ be a set of scaling functions, with refinement equation (\ref{eq:2scale}).
+Let $S_{j,k}$ denote the support of $\varphi_{j,k}(x)$, then an entry $H_{j,\ell,k}$ may be different from zero only if $S_{j+1,\ell} \subset S_{j,k}$. \end{lemma} \proof Suppose $H_{j,\ell,k}$ would be nonzero for a fine scaling function outside the support of the coarse scaling function, then obviously, that coarse scaling function would take a nonzero value outside its support.

-In this context, the bandwidth of a rectangular matrix is defined as follows. \begin{definition} (bandwidth of a refinement matrix) Let $A$ be an $m \times n$ matrix, where in each column $j = 1,\ldots,n$, there exists a row $i_1(j)$ so that